goldginkgo/get-silver-fern-visa/README.md

   - Open a browser, sign in and display the payment page automatically.

 ## Running the application
-1. Install Ruby and Firefox.
+1. Install Ruby and Chrome.

 2. Clone the repository.